avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 ### Dependency Rules

 We create a what is known as a dependency rule for each file that is created via a build.
 In make terminology, such files are know as targets.
-Targets are easy to identify, since they correspond to nodes with children (i.e., non leaf nodes).
+Targets are easy to identify, since they correspond to nodes that have children.
 In our case, we have three targets: intmath.o, testintmath.o, and testintmath.
 Dependency rules have the following syntax:

 ```
 target: dependencies